mister-t/hr-process/README.md

 ## 2. Email Campaign

-#### We could customize the template with more details tailored specifcally to the recipient.
-Yes, this template looks boring but formalities matter when it comes to introduction.
+#### We could customize the template with more details tailored specifically to the recipient.
+Yes, this template looks boring, but formalities matter when it comes to introduction.

 ```
 Subject: John <> Yuxin - Full Stack Software Engineer (YC S21)